 Composite Resin (White)

 The composite filling material we use is composed of extremely small quartz particles in resin.
 Many of our patients prefer this choice for fillings due to their natural appearance.
-The material is color-matched to the tooth, and is bonded to the tooth structure through a multi-step chemical process.
+The material is colour-matched to the tooth, and is bonded to the tooth structure through a multi-step chemical process.
 The composite is placed on the tooth in layers, each layer is cured (hardened) with a light, the filling is then shaped and polished.
 The final filling is virtually invisible.
 The process of completing a successful composite filling is very technique-sensitive and meticulous, and a very dry area is required to achieve an optimum seal with the tooth.
 Although these fillings are durable, they do have limits with regard to strength for larger restorations.
 For these reasons, a composite filling may not be recommended in all situations.

 A composite resin may also be used to add structure to a tooth that is deficient, for example, closing a gap between the teeth.
 This procedure is also called bonding.